st-ty1/Artix_FreshTomato/README.md

 2. Also some of the files of both FT-repos need some small minor modifications.
 These mods are listed in attached files modification_FT_sources_arm.txt and modification_FT_sources_mips.txt (Mods will be rechecked fortnightly.)
    These modifications are needed as, e.g.:
-   - Arch Linux/Artix use more recent versions of applications, needed for building process (still valid for Debian 10; level more comparable with Ubuntu groovy and Debian 11).
+   - Arch Linux/Artix use more recent versions of applications which are needed for building process (statement still valid concerning Debian 10).
-   - Arch Linux/Artix based systems depends much more on shared libraries than Debian/Ubuntu sytems does, so building tools like libtool and pkgconfig are more likely misdirected by presence of shared libs of host-OS and will fail.
+   - Arch Linux/Artix based systems depends much more on shared libraries than Debian/Ubuntu systems does, so building tools like libtool and pkgconfig are more likely misdirected by presence of shared libs of host-OS and will fail.
    - Arch linux/Artix uses bash as non-interactive shell, whereas Debian/Ubuntu uses dash: